BALL PYTHON - PYTHON REGIUS

-My recommendation for the minimum size of their enclosure is 100cm x 60cm x 40cm (width, depth, height).
+My recommendation for the minimum size of their enclosure is 100cm x 60cm x 40cm (width, depth, height), but especially for bigger females the minimum width should be more than that.
 The bottom surface is much more important to ball pythons.
 Also rack-systems have been working really well, if the enclosures are big enough.
 For younger snakes I prefer for example 40cm x 30cm x 19cm Smartstore box as their first enclosure.
 The size of their enclosure gets bigger as they grow.

 The enclosure should be located in a calm place or even in it’s own room, which isn’t in the heaviest traffic area in your house.
 Ball pythons are hiding during the day, so too much traffic around them might easily stress the snake.
 Make sure that the enclosure isn’t exposed to straight sunlight or cold airflow.

 For example paper towel, natural peat, wood chips, hemp bedding or Aspen/Lignocel/Chipsi.
 Watching and feeding young snakes is easier with paper towel substrate.
 Also during quarantine it’s recommended to use paper towels, as possible snake mites are almost impossible to notice against the dark substrate.

 Enclosure should be well decorated, because too wide and empty terrarium can stress the snake and lead to feeding problems.
 Water bowl and multiple hides are necessary, also different plants, roots, branches and barks are excellent for decoration.

 Overall temperature should be around 26-29°C, warm side 32-35°C. The best heat for ball pythons is belly heat, so the best heating source is either heat mat or heat cable.
 Always keep a small space between the enclosure and heating source!